Roreo/roreo.github.io/README.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+## Make a new page!
+You can easily add pages to the site using basic html code.
+Check out this one: http://roreo.github.io/index.html

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for